diaz-alx/diaz-alx/README.md

 - Internship at [Company/Organization] as a [Position/Role] (Duration): Brief description of your responsibilities and achievements during the internship.

 ## 📚 Education
-- Bachelor's Degree in Information System Engineering (Expected Graduation: [December, 2023])
+- Bachelor's Degree in Information System Engineering at Universidad Tecnológica de Panamá (Expected Graduation: [December, 2023])
 - Relevant coursework: List important courses related to system engineering and technology.

 ## 🌟 Achievements